Visiting Malta

 - EU/EEA citizens Travel freely with passport or national ID.
 No visa or ETIAS needed.

-- Visa-exempt nationals (US, UK, Canada, etc.) No visa needed for stays up to 90 days.
-ETIAS required from Q4 2026 (€20).
+- Visa-exempt nationals (US, UK, Canada, and others) No visa needed for stays up to 90 days.
+ETIAS required from Q4 2026 ({etiasFee

-- Visa-required nationals Schengen Visa required (€80).
-Apply at embassy of your main destination.
+- Visa-required nationals Schengen Visa required ({visaFee

-Airports in Malta
+Stay Connected in Malta

 Travel Questions about Malta

-Do I need a visa or ETIAS to visit Malta?
+Do I need ETIAS to visit Malta?

-Is Malta in the Schengen Area?
+Is Malta part of the Schengen Area?

-How long can I stay in Malta?
+How long can I stay in Malta without a visa?

 Last updated: